LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### Character key shortcut present

 The "h" key was mapped to advance focus to the so-called halp dialog, as "h" was used without requiring a modifier, too, then this fails SC 2.1.4 Character Key Shortcuts (A), this may have been difficult to find, if you had typed a "h" at any point, you probably would have noticed, otherwise, it could have easily been missed.
 Ordinarily, if a dev team implements shortcuts, then they will at least somewhere mention them in most instances, I have actually found mention of them in comments of the site's HTML, and nowhere else, I have also discovered failures by accident, by typing into form inputs.
 The issue with this SC is some to minimise activation of functionality by accidentally pressing or commanding (voice input) "printable" characters into a web page.
-Without knowingabout that bookmarklet, maybe you missed it because you never used "h" in the form or maybe you got really angry because you did use "h"?
+Without knowing about that bookmarklet, maybe you missed it because you never used "h" in the form or maybe you got really angry because you did use "h"?

 ##### How to find